(This article contains affiliate links, so I may receive a small commission if you buy something through them. There’s no extra cost to you.)

 Have only one person go to the store — the person who is best at impulse control.
 Eat before you go.
 Reduce the number of trips you make to the store.
 One big shop per month, plus a weekly trip in where we do not get a cart for perishables works well for us.

 Shop the edges of the store and look on the lower shelves when you search for items.
 (Cheaper items are often on the bottom shelves.)
-Read Shopping at Costco the Frugal Way for more suggestions.
+Read Shopping at Costco the Frugal Way and 7 Easy Ways to Make the Most of Your Grocery Budget This Month for more suggestions.

 11. Sharing food & gleaning